joebew42/joebew42.github.io/about.md

 ### My name is Joe,

-I am a computer programmer and a technical trainer, focused on software design principles and practices of software development:
+I am a computer programmer and technical trainer, focused on software design principles and practices of software development:

 - Clean Code
 - Test-Driven Development